 Guidance on the many species mentioned in the TR requires an understanding of the ecology of different species in habitats ranging from near the poles to the tropics.
-We suggest the formation of a task force that would examine the species of marine algae used in organic products and production to determine what constitutes harvest "in a manner that ensures that such harvesting or gathering will not be destructive to the environment and will sustain the growth and production" of each species.
-This task force should recommend prohibition of the use in organic products and production of species whose harvest in such a manner cannot be guaranteed.
+We agree with the recommendation for the formation of a working group that would examine the species of marine algae used in organic products and production to determine what constitutes harvest "in a manner that ensures that such harvesting or gathering will not be destructive to the environment and will sustain the growth and production" of each species.
+This working group should recommend prohibition of the use in organic products and production of those species whose harvest in such a manner cannot be guaranteed.
 It should recommend specific methods of defining and measuring impacts and enforcing the standard that are appropriate to each species.
+We agree with the comments of Dr. Haldlock Seeley, "For the proposed NOSB working group on seaweed, it will be important to include conservation and wildlife professionals familiar with seaweed harvesting practices who can work through the issues listed below.
+The working group should be co-led by a member of industry and a conservation/ wildlife professional facilitator."

-Guidance on wildcrafting marine algae should also include methods of verifying the location of harvest, inputs, and methods of harvest.
+Guidance on harvesting marine algae should also include methods of verifying the location of harvest, inputs, and methods of harvest.
 It should prohibit the harvest of Ascophyllum nodosum for reasons outlined above.